Reading time: 6 minutes

 - If you are advertising on Social Media (including videos, sidebar ads, a banner on a LinkedIn Article) you’re responsible for making sure it adheres to the code.

-- If you created the content, the ASA will consider you liable.
+- This should be one of your marketing objectives as if you created the content, the ASA will consider you liable.

 - The key here, like with any other advertising you may do, is to be clear about your service or product, what it can and cannot do.